Superman2971/formless-forms/README.md

 ### TO DO

-Much more still in development.
-Will be adding components for elements, dynamic validations and styles, and also considering adding in modals, buttons, cards, etc.
+We are still in the early development of this library and there are many considerations to take into account.

-* additional components such as Dropdown, Searchbar, and much much more
+* Additional components to consider such as dropdown, searchbar, modals, and much much more
-* change the Input/Output of `Input Component` with more dynamic validations and styles.
-Add custom regex pattern validation with customer validation message.
+* Adding accessibility to all components
-* need to create a Demo Site for all of the components
+* Testing and completing backwards compatibility for old browsers